Associate

 Study Guide

-Salesforce Dev Lifecycle & Deployment Architect Study Guide (Winter '26)
+Salesforce Dev Lifecycle & Deployment Architect Study Guide (Spring '26)

 Your complete guide to passing the DLDA exam — org strategy, CI/CD pipelines, scratch orgs, packaging, release management, and team-based development.